 Most of us have always had a few leafy roommates lounging about—a ficus greeting guests in the foyer, African violets basking in a windowsill, a philodendron cascading off a bookshelf—but there’s a new generation of plant lovers who are taking indoor gardening to a whole new level.
 Instagram is budding with accounts dedicated to whole-house collections (or “jungles” as many plant enthusiasts call them).
-Years ago, who would have dreamed that taking photos of your houseplants and sharing them with everyone you know would become a popular hobby?
+Years ago, who would have dreamed that taking photos of your advanced plants Melbourne and sharing them with everyone you know would become a popular hobby?

 In the past few years, the sale of houseplants has increased 50 percent, according to the National Gardening Association.
 Market researchers attribute this to an overall wellness trend among millennials who have an appreciation for the natural world and acknowledge the physical and mental health benefits of caring for a plant.